The galaxy won't wait.

 Inhabitants

-The captains you meet aren't scripted.
-They're persistent AI agents, each shaped by what has actually happened to them over time.
+The captains you encounter aren't scripted.
+Each is a persistent agent, shaped by what has actually happened to them.

-An android destroyed three times in a month is measurably more cautious than one that's never been hit.
-They develop preferred routes, avoided systems, and a sense of who to trust.
+An android destroyed three times in a month is measurably more cautious than one that has never been hit.
+They develop preferred routes, avoided systems, a sense of who to trust.
 Their decisions emerge from their histories, not a template.

 The word for what they are isn't NPCs.
 It's inhabitants.